RomFuture/mp-inTerminal/README.md

 ---

-## 🚀 Installation
+## Installation

 1. **Download the executable**
    Grab the latest [`TerminalBeats.exe`](https://github.com/RomFuture/mp-inTerminal/releases/download/ReadmeTag/TerminalBeats.exe) from the **Releases** page.

-2. **Run it**
-   Double‑click the file — no additional dependencies are required.
+2. **Run it**  Double‑click the file — no additional dependencies are required.

-3. **Pick your music folder**
-   On first launch you’ll be prompted to select a directory containing your `.mp3` files.
+3. **Pick your music folder**  On first launch you’ll be prompted to select a directory containing your `.mp3` files.
-   (You can change this later by editing `config.json` or relaunching with a new path.)

-4. **Enjoy the beats!**
+4. **Enjoy!**
-   Use the on‑screen keys to skip tracks, stop playback, or exit.

 ---

-## 📝 Configuration
+## Configuration
-A tiny `config.json` lives next to the executable and stores:
+You can change the path to your music folder by editing the `config.json` file located inside the Music Player directory.

 ```json
 {